Chapter 3. Transitioning from Satellite 5 to 6

 This section shows how to retire the old Satellite 5 Server after you have performed the complete migration from Red Hat Satellite 5 Server to a new Satellite 6 Server and you do not need the old Satellite 5 Server anymore.
 If you have migrated your Satellite 5 to the new RHSM system, proceed to Section 3.4.1, “Migrating Subscriptions to the New Satellite 6”.

-If you have not migrated your Satellite 5 to the new RHSM system, create new manifests as described in the Managing Subscriptions section of the Content Management Guide and add them to the new Satellite 6.
+If you have not migrated your Satellite 5 to the new RHSM system, create new manifests as described in Managing Subscriptions in the Content Management Guide and add them to the new Satellite 6.
 Optionally, run the following Python script to delete the profile of the old Satellite from RHN:

 #!/usr/bin/env python import getpass import os import sys import libxml2 import xmlrpclib from optparse import OptionParser DEFAULT_SERVERFQDN="xmlrpc.rhn.redhat.com" parser = OptionParser() parser.add_option("-l", "--login", dest="login", help="Login user for RHN Satellite/Hosted", metavar="LOGIN") parser.add_option("-p", "--password", dest="password", help="Password for specified user.
 Will prompt if omitted", metavar="PASSWORD") parser.add_option("-s", "--server", dest="serverfqdn", help="FQDN of satellite server - omit https:// (default: %s)" % DEFAULT_SERVERFQDN, metavar="SERVERFQDN", default=DEFAULT_SERVERFQDN) (options, args) = parser.parse_args() if not options.login: print "Must specify login option.
 See usage:" parser.print_help() print "\nExample usage: ./decommissionServer.py -l admin -p password" sys.exit(1) else: login = options.login password = options.password serverfqdn = options.serverfqdn if not password: password = getpass.getpass("%s's password:" % login) SATELLITE_URL = "https://%s/rpc/api" % serverfqdn SATELLITE_LOGIN = login SATELLITE_PASSWORD = password SYSTEMID_FILE = "/etc/sysconfig/rhn/systemid" # Check For root # Have to be root to open the SYSTEMID_FILE which is chmod'd 0600 if os.getuid() != 0: print "This script requires root-level access to run." sys.exit(1) # Log into Satellite and get an authentication token client = xmlrpclib.Server(SATELLITE_URL, verbose=0) key = client.auth.login(SATELLITE_LOGIN, SATELLITE_PASSWORD) # Parse /etc/sysconfig/rhn/systemid to ge the system ID # Use the systemid and delete the systems RHN profile parsed_file = libxml2.parseDoc(file(SYSTEMID_FILE).read()) systemid = parsed_file.xpathEval('string(//member[* ="system_id"]/value/string)').split('-') print systemid try: client.system.deleteSystems(key,int(systemid)) print "The system with SystemID " + systemid + " was successfully deleted" except xmlrpclib.Fault, e: print "XMLRPC fault \n\t%s" % e # Logout of Satellite client.auth.logout(key)